Tips for planning a family road trip to the UK.

 Many travel experts offer their tips and recommendations for planning the best European car trips.
 We offer you to read the posts of Marco, who runs his travel blog Thinking Nomads.
 Read on to find out how to plan the perfect family trip to the UK.

 There are few stronger sensations in the world than enjoying an exciting trip to the UK.
 This country is chock-full of history, cities, countryside and a lot of things to do.
 So, how do you get the most out of this amazing trip with your family?

 1. Do some research

 Despite the fact that the UK is relatively small in size, an incredible number of people are squeezed into it.
 If you don't do any research, you risk missing out on some great moments.
-At first, due to the huge number of attractions, it may seem difficult to decide where to start.
+At first, because of the huge number of attractions, it may seem difficult to decide where to start.
 However, after some research, you should hope that you have a list of places that you are most interested in visiting.

 2. Have a plan

 At this stage, you should be able to make some kind of approximate plan for your trip to the UK.
 An extensive road network means that route planning should be easy and can even be very exciting.
 Get your children involved by asking them to highlight your route on the map.
 If you want to see places that are far from each other - for example, the Lake District, Loch Ness and Snowdonia - then only with some planning you can decide whether this is possible.

 3. Watch as much as possible